NiccoloCase/Spring-AI-Test/readme.md

 This repository contains a comparative experiment implementing two Retrieval-Augmented Generation (RAG) systems for automated IELTS essay evaluation, one using **LangChain (Python)** and another using **Spring AI (Java)**.
 The project includes a frontend built with **React** and **Tailwind CSS**, and serves as a hands-on exploration of LLM integration workflows in both ecosystems.

-## Motivation

-With the rise of large language models (LLMs), integrating them effectively into production systems is critical.
-This project investigates the developer experience of the two modern frameworks:

-- **LangChain** (Python)
-- **Spring AI** (Java)

-The goal is to assess their utility in a practical NLP application: **IELTS Essay Scoring** using Retrieval-Augmented Generation.

 ---

 ## Tech Stack